antongolub/misc/packages/topoconfig/extends/README.md

 })
 ```

-The config's `extends` property may hold objects, strings or string[].
+The config's extra property may hold objects, strings or string[].
 The last two types will be processed via the internal `load` function.
+Extra key defaults to `extends` but can be remapped via merging `rules`.
 ```ts
 const config = {
   extends: [